Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Introduction

-Our main result is that interpolant and definition existence in \FOMS{} and \ALCS{} is decidable in \textsc{coN2\-Exp\-Time}, being 2\textsc{ExpTime}-hard.
-The proof is based on novel `component-wise' bisimulations that replace standard FOML bisimulations in our characterisation of interpolant/definition existence.
-For the upper bound, we show that there are bisimilar models witnessing non-existence of interpolants/definitions of double-exponential size.
-The proof is inspired by the recent upper bound proofs of interpolant existence in the two-variable first-order logic \FOT{}~\cite{DBLP:conf/lics/JungW21} but requires a novel use of types.
-The lower bound proof combines the interpolation counterexample of~\cite{DBLP:journals/ndjfl/MarxA98}, the exponential grid generation from~\cite{DBLP:conf/time/HodkinsonKKWZ03,DBLP:journals/tocl/GollerJL15}, and the representation of exponentially space bounded ATMs from~\cite{DBLP:conf/lics/JungW21}.
-As a corollary we obtain a 2\textsc{ExpTime} lower bound for \FOT{} without equality, answering an open question of~\cite{DBLP:conf/lics/JungW21}.
+Thus, interpolant and definition existence is still decidable but harder than satisfiability by about one exponential.
+The proof is based on `component-wise' bisimulations that replace standard FOML bisimulations in our characterisation of interpolant and definition existence.
+For the upper bound, we show that whenever there are component-wise bisimilar models witnessing non-existence of interpolants/definitions, then there are component-wise bisimilar models of at most double-exponential size.
+The proof is inspired by the recent upper bound proofs of interpolant existence in the two-variable first-order logic \FOT{}~\cite{DBLP:conf/lics/JungW21} but requires a very different notion of type reflecting the two-dimensional flavour of first-order modal logic.
+The lower bound proof combines the interpolation counterexample of~\cite{DBLP:journals/ndjfl/MarxA98}, the exponential grid generation from~\cite{DBLP:conf/time/HodkinsonKKWZ03,DBLP:journals/tocl/GollerJL15}, and the representation of exponential-space bounded alternating Turing machines from~\cite{DBLP:conf/lics/JungW21}.

+Our result can be used to solve an open problem for $\FOT{}$ without equality.
+The known 2\textsc{ExpTime}-lower bound proof for interpolant existence in $\FOT{}$ uses equality in a critical way.
+Utilising a close link between \FOMS{} and equality-free \FOT{}, we obtain the lower bound of the following theorem as a corollary to Theorem~\ref{thm1intro}, answering an open question of~\cite{DBLP:conf/lics/JungW21} (the upper bound is a straightforward consequence of the proof in~\cite{DBLP:conf/lics/JungW21}):